Supergirl Logo

 Supergirl Symbol

 In the comics, movies, and cartoons, Supergirl wears the S-Shield on her chest, a representative symbol in the form of a heraldic shield with the letter “S.” But it’s not really a letter, but the family crest of the House of El to which the superheroine belongs (if we’re talking about Kara Zor-El, sister of Superman).
-In Kryptonians, this sign means hope for a better future.
+For Kryptonians, this sign means hope for a better future.

 The glyph on the Supergirl emblem changed frequently but was always bold and decorated with an upward-pointing serif.
 Obviously, the artists drew it by hand.
 The logo’s classic colors are red and yellow.
 They were quite bright in the original, but the hues have changed over time.
 For example, in Superman: The Animated Series, the red became a dark maroon, and the yellow lost its richness and warmth.
 The 2015 Supergirl series started using a gradient, with the designers changing from yellow to navy blue.